Dig-A-Hash/vue-evm-nft/README.md

 - List all NFTs on a contract.
 - List all NFTs on contract, that are held by a specific wallet.
 - Paging through large collections.
-- Sorting by Token ID with toggle.
+- Sorting by Token ID.
 - Local caching with Pinia.
 - More efficient RPC Batch Call support.
 - Utilities for working with Meta Data structures.